Last Updated on December 2, 2025 by Jennifer Bell

 Notes

-- Optional addition: add 1/2 cup of chopped pecans, walnuts, or peanuts to the cookie dough, if desired.
+- Optional additions: add 1/2 cup of chopped pecans, walnuts, or peanuts to the cookie dough, if desired.
 Stir them into the dough along with the chocolate chips.

-- Store these coconut oil cookies in an airtight container in the fridge for up to five days or freeze them for up to six months.
-Then thaw at room temperature before serving.
+- Store the cookies in an airtight container in the fridge for up to five days or freeze them for up to three months.
+Thaw at room temperature or in the fridge before serving.

 Nutrition